ihumanable/patch/README.md

 | [refute_any_call/2](https://hexdocs.pm/patch/Patch.html#refute_any_call/2) | Refutes that any call of any arity has occured on the mocked module for a function name  |

 ### Value Builders

+Patched functions aren't limited to only returning simple scalar values, a host of Value Builders are provided for all kinds of testing scenarios.
+See the [patch](https://hexdocs.pm/patch/Patch.html#patch/3) documentation for details.

 | Value Builder                                                             | Description                                                                              |
 |---------------------------------------------------------------------------|------------------------------------------------------------------------------------------|